Haivision/srt/docs/API-functions.md

 isn't greater than the size specified in `grpdata_size`.

 * `grpdata_size`: the size of the `grpdata` array should be passed here when calling the function.
-After the call this value should contain the actual number of members in the group and the filled items in `grpdata` array.
+After the call this field will contain the current number of members in the group and the filled items in `grpdata` array, regardless whether the array had enough size to fill all members or not.

 For more information about `SRT_SOCKGROUPDATA` and obtaining the group data, please refer to [srt_group_data](#srt_group_data).
 Note that the